[Note: This post was originally published in April 2025 and last updated in September 2025]

 Early on, I created a bunch of $29 single-page templates thinking the low price would drive high volume.
 But what I ended up doing was undervaluing the effort that goes into creating a solid landing page.

 We all know the homepage or landing page takes a disproportionate amount of time and thought compared to the rest of a website so pricing it low just didn’t make sense.
-If I could do it again, I’d repackage those into CMS or e-commerce templates, where you can justify a higher price point and get better margins.
+If I could do it again, I’d repackage those into CMS or multi-layout templates, where you can justify a higher price point and get better margins.

 3. The way your template looks and reads matters a lot!